What is a Landing Page?

 - One single purpose?

-- One focal conversion event opportunity (such as one CTA form)?
+- One focal conversion event opportunity (such as a single call-to action)?

 Take a look at Amazon’s homepage.
 It has many clickable CTAs.
 But it’s not a landing page with one conversion objective that’s easy for a visitor to act upon.